-16 Palm leaves (5.5 x 24.5 inches).
-Each lacquered in red with elaborate overall decoration in gilt, 14 leaves with lines of black/dark brown lacquer text against a silver/lavender background, in square script (known as 'magyi-zi) recto and verso, two leaves with text on one side only, the earliest kammavaca consisted of folios made of plain palm leaves, each of which had four lines of square-inked script on a gold or silver background." ("Kammavaca) as per these.
+19th Century.
+16 Palm leaves (5 ¼ x 23 inches).
+Each lacquered in red with elaborate overall decoration in gilt, 14 leaves with lines of black/dark brown lacquer text in square script (known as 'magyi-zi) recto and verso, two leaves with text on one side only, the earliest kammavaca consisted of folios made of plain palm leaves, each of which had four lines of square-inked script on a gold or silver background." ("Kammavaca) as per these.
 With a pair of thick red lacquered teak boards, gilt decoration on outer surfaces.
 Unbound as issued.
-Upper teak board has minor loss to one corner, everything else in amazing condition as per original, save for small hard-seal wax stain on back board.
+Upper teak board has minor loss to one corner, everything else in amazing condition as per original.

 Price (USD): $2,500.00